sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 We can now see how this formula divides our feature-space in two *convex* half spaces.
 Mind the word *convex* here: it does not just divide the feature space in two subspaces, but in two convex subspaces.

 This means that we cannot seperate feature points into classes that are not convex.
-Visually in two-dimensional space, we cannot seperate featues like this:
+Visually in two-dimensional space, we cannot seperate features like this:
 ==hier prentje van een niet lineair verdeelbare punten==

 If you've been reading about the perceptron allready, you may have read about the fact that it cannot solve the XOR problem: it cannot seperate the inputs according to the XOR function.
 That is exactly because of the above: the outcome is not convex, hence is not linearily seperable.